 October 2nd, 2017|

-Recent trials have revealed that Johnson & Johnson long knew about the link between talcum powder and ovarian cancer, but newly released documents from a current trial in St. Louis, Missouri, suggest that the pharmaceutical giant also knew that the talc it used in its baby and body powder products contained asbestos.
-A known carcinogen, asbestos fibers cannot be seen, smelled, or tasted, and once in the body, they never dissolve, wreaking havoc on the body.
+Recent trials have revealed that Johnson & Johnson long knew about the link between talcum powder and ovarian cancer.
+Newly released documents from a current trial in St. Louis, Missouri, suggest that the pharmaceutical giant also knew that the talc it used in its baby and body powder products contained asbestos, a known carcinogen.

-The team representing 50-plus women in a talcum powder lawsuit against Johnson & Johnson released the bombshell information earlier this month, which claims Johnson & Johnson knew decades ago that asbestos fibers were in its talc-based products.
+The team representing 50-plus women in a talcum powder lawsuit against Johnson & Johnson released the bombshell information earlier this month, which claims the company knew decades ago that asbestos fibers were in its talc-based products.
 These new documents dispute previous claims and memos by Johnson & Johnson’s legal team that the company never found asbestos in its products “and it never will.”

 This new evidence casts serious doubt on the pharmaceutical and consumer company, which has already been found liable in four cases.
 Thus far, Johnson & Johnson has had to shell out more than $700 million in damages to the many women who have been diagnosed and are suffering from ovarian cancer or, as some women have already passed away, their surviving family members.